Coughing at Night? Doctors Explain 7 Possible Causes—and How to Treat Them

 Allergies?
 A cold?
 Acid reflux?
-No matter what the cause, there's a simple reason behind all your hacking: “A cough is a protective mechanism to clear your airway,” explains Jonathan Parsons, MD, Director of the Cough Clinic at the Ohio State University Wexner Medical Center.
+No matter what the cause, there's a simple reason behind all your hacking: “A cough is a protective mechanism to clear your airway,” explains Jonathan Parsons, MD, a pulmonologist at the Ohio State University Wexner Medical Center.

 While it’s impossible to always pinpoint a cough by how it sounds, there are some key differences to give you clues as to what’s going on.
 Here's how to tell what that cough really means.

 Sounds like: Either a dry or wet cough.
 It’s caused by mucus dripping down your throat (due to either allergies or a cold), which tickles nerve endings, triggering coughing, Dr. Parsons says.